tokyapp/toky-phone-js-sdk/README.md

 ```bash
 npm run dev
 ```
-Runs the app in development mode and the Dialer in the `/example` folder.
+This script runs the app in development mode and the Dialer in the `/example` folder.

-It would open a tab in your browser starting the authentication flow.
+It would open a tab in your browser, starting the authentication flow.
 ### **Production**
-For the production environment we need an `.env.prod` file also based on the `.env.example`
+For the production environment, we need an `.env.prod` file also based on the `.env.example`

 ```bash
 npm run build